Here's a look at work underway in the Lower Mainland Flood Management Strategy.

 The site will support the Lower Mainland Flood Management Strategy through information, story maps and a series of short videos.
 The site will also profile best-in-class flood information resources and case examples relevant to BC.

 While the initial focus of the site will be on the Lower Mainland, the site may also be expanded in future to profile other flood initiatives in British Columbia.
-The site is scheduled to launch in March 2020.

-Subscribe to the Flood Strategy Briefing
+Flood Strategy Briefing